Amar Preet Singh

-Air Chief Marshal Amar Preet Singh, PVSM, AVSM is a serving four star air officer of the Indian Air Force.
+Air Chief Marshal Amar Preet Singh, is a serving four star air officer of the Indian Air Force.
 He is the current and 28th Chief of the Air Staff (CAS).
-He took over as the 28th CAS, succeeding Air Chief Marshal Vivek Ram Chaudhari, on 30 September 2024.
 He was previously serving as the 47th Vice Chief of the Air Staff.
-He was previously serving as the Air Officer Commanding-in-Chief Central Air Command, prior to that he served as the Senior Air Staff Officer at the Eastern Air Command.
+He earlier served as the Air Officer Commanding-in-Chief Central Air Command and as the Senior Air Staff Officer at the Eastern Air Command.

 Early life and education

 He is an alumnus of S.B.M.
 School, Delhi and later the National Defence Academy, Khadakwasla and the Air Force Academy, Dundigal.
 He is also an alumnus of Defence Services Staff College, Wellington and National Defence College, New Delhi.

 Military career

-Air Chief Marshal Amar Preet Singh was commissioned into the fighter stream of the Indian Air Force on 21 December 1984 from the Air Force Academy, Dundigal.
+The air officer was commissioned into the fighter stream of the Indian Air Force on 21 December 1984 from the Air Force Academy, Dundigal.
 In a distinguished career spanning across 38 years, he has tenanted various staff and instructional appointments.
 He has flown a variety of fighter and trainer aircraft with more than 5000 hours of operational flying.
 He is a Qualified Flying Instructor and an experimental test pilot with service flying on a variety of fixed wing and rotary wing aircraft.
 As Wing Commander, he commanded the No. 22 squadron, then made up of the MiG-27 fighter aircraft.
 He spearheaded the MiG-29 Upgrade Project Management Team at Moscow, Russia and was instrumental in flight testing of the HAL Tejas.
 He served as the Chief Test Pilot at Aircraft and Systems Testing Establishment.

 After being promoted to the rank of Air Vice Marshal, he served as the Project Director at National Flight Test Center, Aeronautical Development Agency and as the Air Officer Commanding of 2 Air Defence Control Centre at Gandhinagar.

 After being promoted to the rank of Air Marshal, he was appointed as the Senior Air Staff Officer of the Eastern Air Command at Shillong.
 A year later, on 1 July 2022, he took over as the Air Officer Commanding-in-Chief Central Air Command succeeding Air Marshal Richard John Duckworth who superannuated from service on 30 June 2022.

 On 1 February 2023, Air Marshal Amar Preet Singh took over as the 47th Vice Chief of the Air Staff succeeding Air Marshal Sandeep Singh when the latter superannuated from service on 31 January 2023.
 As VCAS, he was at the forefront of the largest ever multinational Air Exercise Tarang Shakti held in India that was concluded in September 2024.
-In a significant message on the importance and the efficiency of India’s indigenous Light Combat Aircraft Tejas, he flew extensively during the drill including a sortie with VCOAS Lieutenant General N. S. Raja Subramani and VCNS Vice Admiral Krishna Swaminathan.
+In a significant message on the importance and the efficiency of India's indigenous Light Combat Aircraft Tejas, he flew extensively during the drill including a sortie with VCOAS Lieutenant General N. S. Raja Subramani and VCNS Vice Admiral Krishna Swaminathan.